 As a result of the new fundraising strategies, the university has been able to receive significant funding for various projects.
 This includes, among other things, millions of euros in support for Konstanz-based photovoltaic research, the acquisition of three million euros for the "Hector-Personalfonds der Universität Konstanz", with funding commitments for appointment and tenure negotiations, salary incentives for exceptional performance and the establishment of tenure-track positions.
 Other projects include the recently established "Konstanzer Stipendienfonds” (Konstanz Scholarship Fund), which directly supports students through sponsorships and individual donations.

 During the first phase of the Excellence Initiative, the University of Konstanz established Event and Conference Management to provide services that range from organisational support to the full organisation of events.
 Through its services, university events are carried out in a professional manner and valuable research staff resources are conserved.

 The Alumni Office optimises alumni relations at the University of Konstanz.
 It aims to integrate new and current members through innovative measures, with a particular focus on current students ("bonding from the 1st semester onwards").
 Alumni clubs have been established in China, Poland, and Romania, with more being prepared.

 The Konstanz Science Forum is a regional and national dialogue partner in regards to important questions about science, research and university education.
 It provides a platform for knowledge transfer and science communications at the interface of politics, economics and society.
-In meetings, workshops and lectures, it fosters debates about important future topics for science and research.
-Even within the university, the Konstanz Science Forum has become a sought after conversation partner on the topics of university development and university identity.
+It fosters debates about important future topics for science and research through meetings, workshops and lectures.
+Even within the university, the Konstanz Science Forum has become a sought-after conversation partner on the topics of university development and university identity.